 Due to ill health, frailty and diminished energy, care home residents can’t pop down the pub or out to socialise with friends.
 Those whose families live far away might not have any visitors or even see anyone from outside the home for weeks at a time.
 We set up Cocktails in Care Homes in 2010 to change this.
-Now thanks to our growing team of volunteers, we run monthly parties in eighteen London care homes.

 What I love about the parties is they make me feel that people think about you.

 Cocktails is a project that we are incredibly proud of and which has brought great joy, fun and friendship to many people for nearly 10 years.
 It has always been supported by an amazing group of people and a jigsaw of financial support from individuals, partners, companies, trusts and foundations.
 Sadly, despite our best efforts we have recently been unable to secure enough funds to continue as we are.
 Magic Me has subsidised Cocktails in the past but as a small charity with many commitments is no longer able to do this.
 The majority of our income is restricted by the funders who give it, to specific projects and expenditure.